 All test units, as well as other tools for testing purposes, are part

-If your changes do not actually change a specific device, please also include a test unit.
+If your changes do not actually change a specific device, please include a test unit.

-We do not request that copyright is assigned to us, you will remain the copyright holder of any contribution made.
+We do not request that copyright is assigned to us, you can remain the copyright holder of any contribution made.
 However, please ensure that you are the copyright holder.
-Depending on your contract, the copyright holder might be your employer or university, even if you are a student.
-Ask your employer or PhD supervisor.
+Depending on your contract, and even if you are a student, the copyright holder is likely to be your employer or university.
+Ask your employer or PhD supervisor first.